pierky/arouteserver/docs/CONFIG.rst

   - OpenBGPD does not offer a way to delete **extended communities** using wildcard (``rt xxx:*``): peer-ASN-specific extended communities (such as ``prepend_once_to_peer``, ``do_not_announce_to_peer``) are not scrubbed from routes that leave OpenBGPD route servers and so they are propagated to the route server clients.

+  - **Graceful shutdown** is supported only on OpenBGPD 6.2 or later.

 Depending on the features that are enabled in the ``general.yml`` and ``clients.yml`` files, compatibility issues may arise; in this case, ARouteServer logs one or more errors, which can be then acknowledged and ignored using the ``--ignore-issues`` command line option:

 .. code-block:: console